Reflections on dichotomy

 plotted forms on the wall, 17 polyethylen foam mats with cut out forms, monitor with video animation, 2018, 300 x 300 x 350 cm (LBH)

-The installation is about the development of culture and meaning.
+About the development of culture and meaning.

 PLATO'S CAVE OR THE INFINITE ALPHABET